 A third event to me

-This poem by Emily Dickinson uses heartbreak as a metaphor for death.
+‘My Life Closed Twice Before Its Close’ by Emily Dickinson uses heartbreak as a metaphor for death.
 The title of the poem (and the first line) is a paradox she attributes two different meanings to the word close.
 Here, she is using the term “close” to represent both heartbreak and death at the same time.
 Although the specific meaning of this “closure” is not disclosed to the reader, it is evident that a loved one parted ways with Emily in some shape or form.
 Whether her heart was broken by a lover, or someone close to her has passed away doesn’t seem to matter we only know that she feels a void in her life that she equates to her own death.
-This is a short, eight line poem that rhymes lines b and c, and f and h.
+This is a short, eight-line poem that rhymes lines b and c, and f and h.

 So huge, so hopeless to conceive